avasan14/avasan14.github.io/_jupyter/Hw0.md

----
-layout: post
-title: Homework 0
----

-I will write a tutorial explaining how to construct an interesting data visualization of the Palmer Penguins data set!

-## Read in the Penguins data
-We can read the data into `python` by running:

 ```python
 import pandas as pd
 url = "https://raw.githubusercontent.com/PhilChodrow/PIC16B/master/datasets/palmer_penguins.csv"
 penguins = pd.read_csv(url)
 ```
-## Understanding the Dataset
-We can view the first *5 rows* of the data in `python` by running:

 ```python
 penguins.head()
 ```

 <div>
 <style scoped>
     .dataframe tbody tr th:only-of-type {